dm3n/sacred-secretion/README.md

 - Jesus of Nazareth lived and taught for **33 years**
 - The Scottish Rite of Freemasonry has **33 degrees** — the 33rd is the highest a man can reach
 - The Kabbalistic Tree of Life maps **33 structural elements** onto the human body
-- Jacob's dream in Genesis 28 shows a **ladder connecting earth to heaven** — and the Hebrew word for ladder, *Sulam*, has a numerical value of **130**, which is exactly ten times the value of *Echad* — "One"

 These traditions have no shared origin.
 They span different continents, different millennia, different languages.
 They arrived at the same number independently.